-Income tax is computation of gross total income and total income.
-Basis of charge explains the residential status of an individual, HUF and all other persons.
-An individual five heads of income Namely income from salary, income from house property, profit and gains of business or profession, capital gain and income from other sources.
+Direct Tax represents the history of Income Tax Act, Computation of Gross Total Income and Total Income.
+Basis of charge explains the residential status of an Individual, HUF and all other persons.
+An individual's five heads of income namely Income from Salary, Income from House Property, Profits and Gains of Business or profession, capital gain and income from other sources.
+This paper gives the assessment procedure and computation Tax Liability of individuals.